-The applicant(s) is/are required to complete each section of this Site Plan Review (SPR) Fact Sheet even if the information is duplicated elsewhere in the SPR application.
-Completed Fact Sheets reduce the application review time which helps expediate the Director's Determination.
-Please make duplicates of this SPR Fact Sheet if the project involves more than two structures.
+Each section of this Fact Sheet is required to be completed, even if the information is duplicated elsewhere in the application.
+Completed Fact Sheets cut application review time, and assist staff in expediting determinations.
+Please make duplicates of this page if the project involves more than two structures.